Gould + Ratner

 • Land use and development

-• Represented real estate investor in $23 million sale of office building through an IRS Code Section1031 “like-kind” exchange and corresponding acquisition of 230,000 square foot industrial building, including negotiation of purchase and sale agreements, financing documents and related long-term, triple-net lease.
+• Represented a real estate investor in a $23 million office building sale through 1031 “like-kind” exchange and corresponding acquisition of 230,000-square-foot industrial building, including negotiation of purchase and sale agreements, financing documents, and related long-term, triple-net lease.

-Aaron is an active member in ULI Chicago and the Chicago Mortgage Attorneys Association.
-He is also a member of the American and Chicago Bar Associations.
+Aaron is an active member of ULI Chicago and serves on the Finance Committee of Saint Viator High School.
+He is a member of both the American and Chicago Bar Associations.
+Outside of work, Aaron enjoys playing basketball and golf.

 More